8ta4/quest/README.md

 > How do I see the answer?

-If a question is marked as hidden, pressing `Space` will mark it as visible and reveal its answer. `Space` is chosen because it's used to toggle checkboxes, and "visible" and "Space" both have "s".
+If a question is marked as hidden, pressing `Space` will mark it as visible and reveal its answer. `Space` is chosen because it's used to toggle checkboxes.

 > How do you identify the start of a segment that corresponds to a question?
 (Planned)